All you ever wanted to know about eclipses and other celstial bodies

 The diagram on the left is an example of the Moon’s orbit around the Earth.
 Perigee is when the Moon is closest to Earth and apogee when the Moon is at its farthest distance from Earth.

-A Supermoon is a Full or New Moon at perigee. (nearest approach to The Earth.)
+What is a Super Moon?
+A Supermoon is a Full or New Moon at perigee (nearest approach to Earth.)
+Many astronomers prefer using the term: a perigee Full Moon as opposed to a supermoon.

 A Full Moon at perigee produces the largest apparent diameter of the lunar disc as viewed from Earth.